jsonmaur/jumpsuit/README.md

   ```

 #### Middleware <em>(...middlewares)</em>
-- A method for registering middleware into the underlying redux instance
+- A method for registering middleware into Jumpstate's underlying redux instance
   ```javascript
   import { Render, Middleware } from 'jumpsuit'